- Platform

 What changed

-- Remote consultations meant audio and video only: no way to connect diagnostic equipment, so physicians could not conduct real examinations without the patient physically present
+- Remote consultations meant audio and video only: physicians could talk with patients but could not conduct real examinations without the patient physically present

-- Diagnosis depended on delayed reports; physicians had no access to real-time patient data during a virtual session, which extended decision time and care gaps
+- Diagnoses depended on delayed reports; physicians had no access to real-time patient data during a virtual session, which extended care gaps and decision time

-- Sessions were not recorded; there were no audit trails for reimbursement documentation or protection against misdiagnosis claims, making insurance reimbursement for remote visits uncertain
+- Sessions were not recorded; there were no audit trails for reimbursement documentation, making insurance reimbursement for remote visits uncertain

 - Care coordination broke when patients moved between providers: no shared session records, no continuity of clinical history across the platform

-- In-person visits dropped 60% for conditions that do not require physical presence; patient engagement increased 30% as routine care moved to virtual sessions
+- In-person visits dropped 60% for conditions that do not require physical presence; patient engagement increased 30% as routine care moved to fully structured virtual sessions

 What we had to solve